 Where park permit numbers allow this will mean a 3 dives in Sipadan.
 All Sipadan dives are done in the morning with refreshments served between dives, with the dive boat returning to the resort in time for lunch.
 Alternatively it will be a 3 dives day around Kapalai and Mabul, except for 2 dives on the day of arrival (depending on arrival time) and none on the day of departure.
 The number of dives quoted in the packages above is based on 3 dives per full diving day.

 Kapalai Dive Resort offers a guaranteed visit to Sipadan Island with a minimum 4 days/3 nights scuba package.
 Permits to Sipadan island are not transferable.
 For shorter packages or for diving Sipadan more often, there is still the chance to purchase permits on arrival, depending on availability.
-Permit fees and diving service (approx. US$ 195 per diver) will then be paid on arrival (if permits are obtained).
+Permit fees and diving service will then be paid on arrival (if permits are obtained).
 Certified divers need to have a minimum of 15 logged dives to dive Sipadan dive sites .
 Please ask us for more details.

 Resort diving includes: